 Our business is based on commercializing entirely new and unique technologies, and our current business plan contains a variety of assumptions and expectations that are subject to uncertainty, including assumptions and expectations about manufacturing capabilities, clinical testing cost and pricing, continuing technological improvements, strategic licensing relationships and other relevant matters.
 These assumptions take into account recent financings, as well as expected but currently unidentified additional financings.
-We have experienced losses from continuing operations during the last two fiscal years and have an accumulated deficit of \$10,935,624 as of September 30, 2006.
-Cash used in continuing operations for the first nine months of 2005 was \$2,900,228 and for the first nine months of 2006 was \$1,757,338.
-At September 30, 2006, our principal source of liquidity was \$470,019 of cash and cash equivalents.
+We have experienced losses from operations during the last three fiscal years and have an accumulated deficit of \$12,200,237 as of March 31, 2007.
+Cash used in operations for 2006 was \$2,224,538.
+The first three months of 2007 was \$410,533.
+By March 31, 2007, our principal source of liquidity was \$749,733 of cash and cash equivalents.
 These operating results occurred while developing and attempting to commercialize and manufacture products from entirely new and unique technologies.
-Our business plans require significant spending related primarily to clinical testing expenditures.
+Our business plan requires significant spending related primarily to clinical testing expenditures, as well as conducting basic research.
 These factors place a significant strain on our limited financial resources and adversely affect our ability to continue as a going concern.
 Our ultimate success depends on our ability to continue to raise capital for our operations.

 Because of our limited available financial resources, we have continued to adopt several approaches to reduce expenditures by reducing our matching contributions for the employee retirement plan, appreciably reducing travel and other operating costs, decreasing the use of outside consultants and delaying the production of additional supplies of our SMaRT Replacement TherapyTM technology to be used in later clinical studies.
-As of September 30, 2006, salary payments of \$26,250 each to Jeffrey Hillman, our Chief Scientific Officer, and Robert Zahradnik, our President and Chief Executive Officer and 2005 and 2006 fees of \$34,000 to the Board of Directors and Audit Committee have been deferred.
+As of March 31, 2007, salary payments of \$26,250 each to Jeffrey D. Hillman, our Chief Scientific Officer, and Robert T. Zahradnik, our President and Chief Executive Officer and 2005 and 2006 fees of \$34,000 to the Board of Directors and Audit Committee have been deferred.
 These salary payments and meeting fees were agreed to be deferred until such time as we obtain sufficient funding that payment can be made.
-On September 7, 2006, the Board of Directors and the Compensation Committee approved stock option grants to non-employee directors in lieu of future cash fees for Board and Committee services.

-As of September 30, 2006, our oral agreement with our former chief executive officer to defer certain payments amounted to a deferral of \$63,000.
-As part of the oral agreement with our former chief executive officer, we are currently paying \$7,500 per month which is one half of the monthly amount due of \$15,000 under the separation agreement.
-These payments were originally to be concluded in July of 2006, but due to the deferred amount and the current payment schedule these payments are expected to continue beyond that time period until paid.
-The deferrals of payments to our former chief executive officer, current officers and directors, do not reduce our expenses, but serve to preserve our limited cash resources to the extent necessary to maintain our operations.
+There is no time period on the payment of the deferred amounts concerning our officers and directors.
+As of March 31, 2007, per our oral agreement with our former chief executive officer, we have deferred \$23,000 in severance.
+As part of this oral agreement, we are currently paying \$7,500 per month which is one half of the monthly amount due of \$15,000 under the separation agreement.
+These payments are to be concluded in July of 2007.
+The deferrals of payments to our former chief executive officer, current officers, do not reduce our expenses, but serve to preserve our limited cash resources to the extent necessary to maintain our operations.